Will AI slow down hiring?

 According to the WEF, the disruptions mentioned above will be influenced by many factors, from technological developments such as artificial intelligence to climate change.

-"The biggest cuts are expected in administrative roles, as well as in traditional security, factory and sales roles," the report said, explaining that the decline in administrative roles in particular "will be mainly due to digitization and automation."
+“The biggest cuts are expected in administrative roles and in traditional security, factory and sales roles,” the report said, explaining that the decline in administrative roles in particular “will be largely a result of digitalization and automation.”

 However, the surveyed companies generally do not see technological changes as negative.